SimonCropp/MarkdownSnippets/readme.md

 snippet&#58; MySnippetName
 </pre>

-The resulting markdown will be will be:
+The resulting markdown will be:

     Some blurb about the below snippet
     ```